 I have to laugh because as I was gathering these recipes from a couple of other bloggers to also share with you I realized we are a bunch of Jenns.
 We have some very different apple recipes that are not all too common, so enjoy Our Jenn Apple Recipes!

 Sangria Recipe with Apples from Traveling Party of 4!

 Jenny from Traveling Party of 4 has an amazingly tasty Sangria Recipe made with apples!
+You can check out her guest post for the White Sangria live now on our blog!
 Quite honestly if you have a million apples to cut up and deal with you should mix yourself a pitcher of this before you get started haha.
 This is delicious quick and easy drink is also perfect for fall tailgate parties and gatherings in the backyards!
 I hope you enjoy Jenny’s Sangria!

 Jennie from Failure To Thrive No More

 Jennie has an Autumn Gingerbread Fruit Pizza and you guessed it, it’s topped with APPLES!!
 The cream cheese frosting has me drooling.
 This is such a unique recipe that is sure to satisfy your fall cravings!
 Be sure to add it to your fall baking list!

 You can store apples in the crisper of your fridge as well.
 Make sure to inspect them for any brown spots because ‘one bad apple’… well you know how it goes lol.
 My crispers are plump full.

 You can also store your apples by wrapping them in newspaper and storing them in apple boxes up to two layers deep.
 Keep the boxes in a cool dry area.
 This must be done before the apple gets too ripe.
 Also, make sure apples are bruise-free.
 We did not do this, this year as we had gotten hail again and had a bit of pitting on our apples.

 Jenn’s Apple Critter Recipe!